microsoft/finops-toolkit/docs-mslearn/conduct-iteration.md

     2. Invoicing and chargeback
     3. Rate optimization
 4. If your team is well-versed in the fundamentals of Microsoft Cloud's FinOps tools and is tasked with managing costs across a large organization with distributed and occasionally shared ownership, you might want to consider the following:
-    1. Cost allocation
+    1. Allocation
-    2. Managing shared costs
+    2. Invoicing and chargeback
-    3. Showback
+    3. Rate optimization
-    4. Chargeback
-    5. Commitment-based discounts
 5. If your team needs to build more advanced reporting, like managing costs across clouds or merging with business data, consider:
     1. Tools and services
     2. Data ingestion